 - With progressing building codes it will be difficult for conventional materials like fiberglass and cellulose to keep up.

 - Some conventional materials retain water causing damage and contributing to mold growth.

 Here are some advantages of spray foam insulation:

-• The life span of the inert polymer in spray foam can save you money for over 20 years.
+The life span of the inert polymer in spray foam can save you money for the life of your home.
 That’s a long term investment.